lwylam/scMotor/README.md

 Upon coming to this point of the programme, it will prompt you whether you would like to move the robot to its home before disabling the motors.
 If you are to cut off the power supply afterwards, please home the robot first, because the internal counts of the motors will be lost.
 Otherwise, you can simply update the currentPos.csv upon restarting the programme.
-The last position of the robot will also be saved in the "data.txt" file.
+The last position of the robot will also be saved in the "lastPos.txt" file.

 If you have not safely come to this part of the programme, then the programme has probably crashed.....
 But hope that you can find a way to recover the robot / system from the functions in the initialization section when you restart the programme.
 Good luck ;)

-_Last updated on 19/8/2020_
+_Last updated on 29/8/2020_